reactor/.github/CONTRIBUTING.md

 ## :art: Code style
-The Reactor code style can be [imported into your IDE](#importing-and-following-the-reactor-code-style).

 Please carefully follow the whitespace and formatting conventions already present in the codebase.
+Avoid reformatting whole files in favour of changed lines only.

 Here is a short summary of the style:

 1. Tabs, not spaces
 1. Unix (LF), not DOS (CRLF) line endings